 For more details, please see paper and cardboard landfill ban.

-* The specific charge will be set in late 2017 and communicated in advance.
+* The specific charge will be set in 2018 and communicated in advance.

 Increasing landfill fees for food and yard waste